katyukha/odoo-helper-scripts/docs/index.md

 These commands are required to be ran inside Odoo instance directory (directory with Odoo installed using `odoo-install`) or its subdirectories.
 Thus*odoo-helper* could find project/instance [config file](./odoo-helper-configuration.md).

-See [Frequently used commands](./frequently-used-commands.md) for more info about available commands or just run `odoo-helper --help`
+See [Frequently used commands](./frequently-used-commands.md) and [Command reference](./command-reference.md) for more info about available commands or just run `odoo-helper --help`

 ## Support